The Olson Fellows

 Specializing in documentary photography of the American West, Rachel completed her PhD in 2007 and is currently Assistant Professor of Art History at the University of Texas at Tyler.

-One Olson Fellow is selected each spring and offered a two-fiscal-year 50% (20 hr/week) Graduate Research Assistant appointment.
-As a graduate assistant, the Fellow earns a full-year stipend, has fringe benefits, qualifies for tuition support, and is classified by the University as resident of the State of Iowa for tuition purposes during the semesters they hold an appointment of 25% time or greater and any adjacent Summer Session in which they enroll.
+One Olson Graduate Research Assistant is selected each spring and offered a two-fiscal-year 50% (20 hr/week) graduate research assistant appointment.
+As a graduate assistant, the incumbent earns a full-year stipend, qualifies for health insurance benefits and a full tuition scholarship at the College of Liberal Arts and Sciences resident rate ($4,126/semester or $8,242/AY).
 Graduate assistants must continue to be enrolled as students and forfeit the assistantship should they withdraw or graduate.

 The terms and conditions of employment in this position, including but not limited to wages and benefits, are governed by a collective bargaining agreement between the Board of Regents, State of Iowa, and UE Local 896/COGS, the union representing graduate teaching and research assistants at the University of Iowa.
-A copy of this collective bargaining agreement may be viewed from the University web site: http://www.uiowa.edu/hr/relations/bargaining/cogs/cogs.html or from the Union web site:
+A copy of this collective bargaining agreement may be viewed from the University web site: http://hr.uiowa.edu/bargaining/cogs-contract-15.

-http://www.cogs.org/.
-Each incoming Fellow will become familiar with all aspects of the operations of the Special Collections department and during their first year will take on a number of specific projects that involve rare books, manuscripts, and archival records.
+Each incoming graduate research assistant will become familiar with all aspects of the operations of the Special Collections department and during their first year will take on a number of specific projects that involve rare books, manuscripts, and archival records.
 Their work will include assisting readers, answering queries, and locating materials.
 Projects may include bibliographic research, organization and description of collections, curating exhibitions, and participating in instruction and outreach activities.

-In the second year of their appointments, Fellows will build on the experiences they have had in the first, and they will take on more explicitly management roles.
-Their first assignment, for example, will be to orient and train the incoming Fellow.
+In the second year of their appointments, Olson Graduate Research Assistants will build on the experiences they have had in the first, and they will take on more explicit management roles.
+Their first assignment, for example, will be to orient and train the incoming Olson Graduate Research Assistant.
 They will also design and supervise projects that include other student assistants.
-Fellows are expected to make reasonable progress toward the academic goals they outline in their applications.
-Fellows will be encouraged to take part in professional activities by attending meetings and conferences such as RBMS, MAC, SAA, ALA, ILA, or SHARP, a course at Rare Book School, or appropriate scholarly conferences.
+Graduate research assistants are expected to make reasonable progress toward the academic goals they outline in their applications.
+They will be encouraged to take part in professional activities by attending meetings and conferences such as RBMS, MAC, SAA, ALA, ILA, or SHARP, a course at Rare Book School, or appropriate scholarly conferences.
 To support this, they will be guaranteed $1000 each year to underwrite travel or conference expenses.

-Applications for the 2013-2015 Fellowship will be accepted beginning Monday, March 4, 2013 and must be submitted not later than 5 p.m.
-Monday, April 1, 2013.
-A small number of candidates will be interviewed by Special Collections staff in April.
-The 2013-2015 Olson Fellow is expected to begin work on July 1, 2013, or at a subsequent mutually-agreed date.
+Applications for the 2014-2016 Graduate Research Assistantship will be accepted beginning immediately and must be submitted not later than 5 p.m.
+Monday, April 14, 2014.
+A small number of candidates will be interviewed by Special Collections staff in April or early May.
+The 2014-2016 Olson Graduate Research Assistant is expected to begin work on July 1, 2014, or at a subsequent mutually agreed upon date.